Devon7925/overwatch_patch_compare/unadded changes.md

 * Sojourn `Secondary fire damage now scales linearly with energy from 30 to 130 damage (1 energy converts to 1 damage added)` (how tf did it work before)
-* Pharah `Reload starts 0.25 seconds sooner when out of ammo` What tf? is there a delay on reload when out of ammo
+* Pharah `Reload starts 0.25 seconds sooner when out of ammo` What tf? is there a delay on reload when out of ammo,
+* Junkrat `Projectiles preserve slightly more velocity on ricochet.` How much more?
+How much was there before?